PaulBlanche/frugal/doc/src/contents/doc/0.9/02-reference/04-plugins.md

 ## Writing your own plugin

-A Frugal plugin is an [esbuild plugin](https://esbuild.github.io/plugins/) with an extra step :
+A Frugal plugin is an [esbuild plugin](https://esbuild.github.io/plugins/) with an extra step:

 ```ts
 type Plugin = (context: PluginContext) => esbuild.Plugin;